Housekeeping ran an essay of mine,

 have recently lost a child, my heart goes out to you.
 I don't mean that to

-sound trite—"my heart goes out to you"—because it's true.
+sound trite—"my heart goes out to you"—because it's not, it's true.
 You may not

 realize it yet, but there is a vast, and mostly invisible community of